emf98/SPVMD/README.txt

 Please check these codes when using them to update the locations of your saved ERA-5 or ERA-I files.
 Additionally, the plotting portion of the code may return issues when attempting to look at other areas globally if you do not modify the cartopy distinctions.

+-> 'EllipseDef_SaveExample.ipynb' provides an example for calculating the ellipse metrics.

 -> 'Fernandez_etal25' folder contains code used for calculating the diagnostics and associated images from the manuscript.

 -> 'S2S_Ellipses' folder contains files relevant to calculating these diagnostics with S2S datasets.
 There is a separate README in this folder.